egoist/presite/README.md

 ### Output directory

-By default it outputs to `.presite` folder in current directory.
+By default it outputs to `.presite` folder in the current directory.

 ```js
 module.exports = {
   outDir: '.presite'
 }
 ```

-## CLI options

-Run `presite --help`.

 ## Contributing